Terraform Best Practices: The 24 Practices You Should Adopt

 Misconfigurations in the Terraform templates used to build the infrastructure pose serious production concerns because security is a key component of all cloud architecture frameworks.
 And this is where Checkov steps in to save the day.

 Checkov is a static code analysis tool for checking infrastructure as code (IaC) files or your Terraform configuration files for configuration errors that could cause security or compliance issues.
 Checkov has more than 750 preconfigured rules to look for typical misconfiguration problems.
-After you use Checkov to scan the entire Terraform code, you’ll be able to see which tests were successful, which were unsuccessful, and what you can do to fix the problems.
+After you use Checkov to scan the entire Terraform code, you’ll be able to see which tests were successful and which were unsuccessful and what you can do to fix the problems.

-Tip 23: You should test your Terraform code just like you would any other piece of code; hence a tool like Checkov is essential and recommended.
+You should test your Terraform code just like any other piece of code; hence a tool like Checkov is essential and recommended.

 Terraform Best Practice 24: Use tflint to find possible errors and enforce best practices

 TFLint is a linter that examines your Terraform code for potential errors, best practices, etc. Before errors occur during a Terraform run, it will also assist in identifying provider-specific problems.
 TFLint assists Major Cloud providers in identifying potential issues like as illegal instance types, alerts about deprecated syntax or unnecessary declarations, and enforces standard practices and naming rules.
-Hence, it is important and recommended to test your Terraform code using a linter called TFLint.
+Hence, testing your Terraform code using a linter called TFLint is important and recommended.

 Raed our blog comparing Terraform vs CloudFormation.